KyleJHarper/3n1/README.md

 ## Existing Optimizations and Techniques
 These are techniques already in use, or at least mentioned by others, which I need to look into.

+* Sieves.
+I've seen 2-mod, 3-mod, and others, but I admittedly don't know what they are yet.
+I believe these are time-memory tradeoffs, which I do have experience with, but lack the exposure to here.
+* Hardware.
+Other architectures (such as GPUs) offer great parallelization efficiency.
+I'm guessing an FPGA or ASIC would be even better, but would cost a fortune of course.
+* The author at https://github.com/hellpig/collatz has a lot of techniques documented--with lots of exclamation points!!!! :)

 ## Random Ideas From My Brain
 The following are considerations I'm toying with.
 I'm sure many (possibly all) of these have been considered by others.